GC-public-learning/Commander/README.md

 ## notes

 the project was generated with the .net 5.0.203
-<br>with this new version, new features have been added like "open API" (Swagger) which with you'll easily tests urls and automaticaly generate documentation
+<br>with this new version, new features have been added like "open API" (Swagger) which with you'll easily test urls and automaticaly generate documentation

 ## instructions